tongwu17/NewcastleTourismBackend/README.md

 To start in your own environment, change the database configuration.

-deployment: https://16.16.179.85.nip.io/   Please note that this link is currently inactive as the deployment on Amazon Web Services (AWS) has expired.
+Deployment: https://16.16.179.85.nip.io/   Please note that this link is currently inactive as the deployment on Amazon Web Services (AWS) has expired.
 For a live demo or testing purposes, the application needs to be redeployed on a suitable hosting service or run locally.

 ### Run